Rawonz/PneumoniaProject/README.md

 # 🩺 Pneumonia Detection System

-An AI-powered web application for detecting pneumonia from chest X-ray images using deep learning.
-The project uses a VGG19 transfer learning model trained on chest X-ray images and provides predictions through a FastAPI backend with a modern React frontend.
+An AI-powered web application for detecting pneumonia from chest X-ray images using a VGG19 deep learning model.
+The project combines a React frontend, FastAPI backend, and TensorFlow/Keras model to provide fast and accurate predictions.

+> **Disclaimer**
+>
+> This project is intended for **research and educational purposes only**.
+It is **not a certified medical device** and must not be used for clinical diagnosis.

 ---

-## ✨ Features
+# ✨ Features

-- 🧠 VGG19 Transfer Learning
+- 🧠 AI-powered chest X-ray analysis
-- 📷 Chest X-ray image upload
+- 📷 Upload JPEG or PNG X-ray images
 - ⚡ FastAPI REST API
-- 🎨 Modern React + Vite frontend
+- 🎨 Modern React + TypeScript interface
-- 📊 Training metrics visualization
-- 📈 Confusion matrix generation
-- 🎯 Confidence score prediction
+- 📊 Confidence score for every prediction
+- 📈 Class probability visualization
 - 🔍 Binary classification (NORMAL / PNEUMONIA)
+- 📱 Responsive design

 ---

-## 🖼️ Demo

-Upload a chest X-ray image and receive:

-- Prediction (NORMAL / PNEUMONIA)
-- Confidence score
-- Class probabilities
-- Inference time

----

-## 📊 Model Performance
+# 📊 Model Performance

 | Metric | Score |
 |---------|-------|